arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

         Dism /Export-Image /SourceImageFile:E:\sources\install.wim /SourceIndex:<HIGHEST_INDEX> /DestinationImageFile:install.wim

-   The export may take around 15 minutes, depending on the size and the PC hardware.
+   The export may take around 15 minutes, depending on the image size and your hardware.
    The filesize should be less than the corresponding file on the external hard disk.

 #.
 You may check the resulting image file for its content: